MIOS32 Bootloader Installation

 Before a MIOS32 application can be uploaded via USB-MIDI, it's required to install the MIOS32 Bootloader.
 This can be done with the freely available LPCXpresso IDE which can be downloaded from the Code Red Technologies webpage.

 Note that a registration is required to get access to the IDE installation package.
 A version for Windows and Linux is available.
 Mac Users can run the Windows or Linux version on a virtual machine like VirtualBox (this is what I did - both variants are working fine!).
+Once the IDE has been installed, another registration has to be done to enable the LPC-Link interface - ready!

+After the LPCxpresso IDE has been opened, create a new "FreeRTOS project" for LPC1700 controllers.
 This project is only used as a dummy to enable the flash programmer - you don't need to change something in the code template, it won't run under MIOS32 anyhow!
+(You will transfer a precompiled binary into the flash)

 Select the LPC1769 target.
 It's red marked because it isn't fully supported by the evaluation version of this IDE - but again: for application development you wouldn't use this IDE anyhow!